bmeurer/benediktmeurer.de/git-hooks/index.markdown

 ## About

-Git Hooks provides a simple mechanism to manage hooks for several [Git](http://git-scm.com) repositories in a unified and simple way.
+git-hooks provides a simple mechanism to manage hooks for several [Git](http://git-scm.com) repositories in a unified and simple way.
 It allows you to install hook scripts in a central location and use them for your Git repositories.

 ## Installation